Decoding Rolex Dials: “SWISS” vs “SWISS MADE”

 - Post-service replacements sometimes feature "SWISS"-marked dials that differ subtly from the originals, leading collectors to associate the marking with non-original components.

-However, it’s important to note that not all “SWISS” dials are service dials.
+However, it’s important to note that not all "SWISS" dials are "service dials".
 In fact, some are original transitional dials produced in the late 1990s.
 These dials are particularly rare and collectible due to their short production run and unique place in Rolex’s manufacturing history.
-They often represent a bridge between tritium-lumed dials (marked “T SWISS T”) and later Super-LumiNova dials (marked “SWISS MADE”).
+They often represent a bridge between tritium-lumed dials (marked "T SWISS T") and later Super-LumiNova dials (marked "SWISS MADE").

-Understanding the context and characteristics of a “SWISS” dial — such as font style, lume type, and overall aging—can help determine whether it’s a service replacement or a valuable transitional original.
+Understanding the context and characteristics of a “SWISS” dial - such as font style, lume type, and overall aging - can help determine whether it’s a service replacement or a valuable transitional original.

 "SWISS MADE" – A Modern Standard

-- Have a Swiss movement
+- Have a Swiss-manufactured movement

 - Be assembled and inspected in Switzerland